A South African street worker's fight against violence – DW – 05/05/2023

 But the director met Lana O'Neill: "My first question to her was, of course, 'How do you feel about me coming as an outsider and making a film about you, accompanying your work?'"

 Lana liked the idea.
 She knows many Bredasdorp citizens are tired and annoyed by her constant pleas for help.
 In the affluent part of town, they don't feel responsible.
 "But I'm not here to please everyone, I'm here to help," she says.
-After all, the "Anene Booysen Skills Center" was opened, but it did not last and today it stands empty.
+The "Anene Booysen Skills Center" was opened, but it was used as an external school instead.

 Shortly after Jaki met Lana for the first time, another girl was murdered, and two more during the filming.
 In the film, the sentence is uttered: "Bredasdorp is known as a murder town."
 In tears, the coffin of a young person is lowered into the ground, the bells ring, but then everything goes on as before, and nothing changes.